ColbyBrungard/Geoprocess-by-area/README.md

 ## Getting Started
-To run this code on a distributed HPC cluster: See linux files.
+To run this code on a distributed HPC cluster: See files under the linux scripts folder.

 To run this code on a workstation/desktop (Windows):
 1. Install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/